 “You can’t please everyone” is a popular saying for a reason.
 But sometimes in e-commerce, it feels like you’re trying to do exactly that.
 You’re trying to facilitate a smooth shopping experience from start to finish.
 While also acquiring new customers through effective marketing.
 Together with handling order fulfilment logistics.
 Seeing negative reviews on your website can range from mildly frustrating to downright worrisome.
 It’s only natural to fret about their potential impact on your bottom line.

 But negative reviews in e-commerce aren’t the end of the world.
 Take a deep breath.
-Negative reviews play an important role in building authenticity.
+Negative Google reviews often play an important role in building authenticity.
 You can also harness them to improve your operations.
 Keep reading to learn more.

 Honest Feedback Builds Trust with Shoppers